vinh-tran1/Serendipity/README.md

 ### Connor Lee:

 I mainly contributed to dealing with the page navigation of the program.
 I used the right hand, left hand, body position detection functions that Vinh made to write functions that will go to next page, return home, or open messages.
-I also helped with styling each of the pages.
-I also made sure that we had proper indicators to display the status of our program such as progress bars.
+I helped with styling each of the pages and made sure that we had proper indicators to display the status of our program such as progress bars.
+I also made sure to include a bad word filter, so that people would not be able to submit disgraceful messages.
+I created a function to keep track of a single user, so that multiple people would not interfere with the interaction.
 Gabe did a great job with creating cool animations for our pages and integrating the Google API for submitting messages.
 Vinh did a great job helping style the pages and creating useful utility functions.

 <hr>